joomdonation/documentation/pages/03.frontend-items/01.menu-options/docs.md

 ## Display Subscription Plans in a Joomla article

-If you want to display subscription plans in a Joomla aritlc, you can use **Membership Plans content plugin**
+If you want to display subscription plans in a Joomla article, you can use **Membership Plans content plugin**

 1. Go to **Extensions -> Plugins**, find the plugin **Membership Plans content plugin**, click on it to edit.
 Choose the layout you want (default, columns or pricing table layout) in **Layout** parameter.
 Remember to change the Status to **Enabled**, then press Save button in the toolbar
 2. Now, edit the article you want to display subscription plans, using the syntax below: